-On Saturday November 9 there is the 1.5km race, which just about everybody does.
+On Saturday November 9 2019 there was the 1.5km race, which just about everybody does.
 This acts as a warm up for the main event on Sunday!
 Race start is at 9.00am, but you have to be there before 8.20am latest for the race briefing.

-This year (2019), there are swimmers from 35 countries, ranging from recreational pool, swimmers all the way to world champions, olympians, and the incredible Cameron Bellamy, who has recently completed the longest open-water sea swim EVER, by swimming unassisted from Barbados to St. Lucia.
+This year (2019), there were swimmers from 35 countries, ranging from recreational pool swimmers all the way to world champions, olympians, and the incredible Cameron Bellamy, who shortly before completed the longest open-water sea swim EVER, by swimming unassisted from Barbados to St. Lucia.
 That's almost 100 miles.
 It took him 54 hours.

-The 1.5km race starts in front of the Copacabana Beach Bar, and involves one loop going clockwise around the bay.
-The water is very clear, with little to no current.
+The 1.5km race started in front of the Copacabana Beach Bar, and involved one loop going clockwise around the bay.
+The water was very clear, with no current.
 The 3.3km, 5km ad 10km races take in almost exactly the same route, but with more laps!

 The map below shows the route for the 1.5km race.
 It starts at the right-hand end, and swimmers make their way along the beach past 3 buoys, up to a 4th buoy where they turn, leaving the buoy on their right hand side.
 Then the course returns, slightly further out in the bay, back to the start/finish line.